microsoft/msquic/docs/Architecture.md

 ### Platform Initialization

 The platform layer isn't completely stateless, and requires some setup and cleanup.
-This are split into two separate layers:
+This is split into two layers:

 #### Library Load